-"One Man's Hero" tells the little-known story of the "St. Patrick's Battalion" or "San Patricios," a group of mostly Irish and other immigrants of the Catholic faith who deserted to ...
+"One Man's Hero" tells the little-known story of the "St. Patrick's Battalion" or "San Patricios," a group of mostly Irish, and other immigrants of the Catholic religion, who deserted to ...
 See full summary »

 Joaquim de Almeida,

 6 of 10 people found this review helpful.

 Was this review helpful to you?

 | Report this